 Found on the eastern side of the Copan region, this area has a slightly higher altitude.
 It produces flavors that are tropical.
-It’s presents with medium acidity.
+It’s presented with medium acidity.

-Being Honduras’s central coffee- producing region, the coffee bean of this area had the highest yield in 2016.
+Being Honduras’s central coffee-producing region, the coffee bean of this area had the highest yield in 2016.
 Its tantalizing citrus flavor is mingled with hints of sweetness.
-Its bold, creamy body simply makes this coffee a pleasure to drink any time.
+Its bold, creamy body simply makes this coffee a pleasure to drink at any time.

 Harvesting seasons range from December to April, depending on the region.
 When the fruits have been harvested, they are wet-washed as soon as possible.
 This prevents the beans from drying out.
 But what exactly does it mean when coffee is wet-washed?